 There is a distinction between dependent and independent parameters as only the latter can be changed directly and have limits while the former are any arbitrary combination of them.
-An independent Parameter

-- has a name with purely descriptive purpose; - has an initial value; - maybe has lower and upper limits; - is either floating or not, independent of whether limits were specified; - has a step size indicating the order of magnitude of the parameter which can be given.
+An independent Parameter has a step size indicating the order of magnitude of the parameter which can be given.
 Otherwise, it is automatically inferred.
 A well chosen step size improves the minimization process and can be critical, mostly in the absence of limits and with a weak dependence on the model, so that large steps will be required to change the model.

+- has a name with purely descriptive purpose; - has an initial value; - maybe has lower and upper limits; - is either floating or not, independent of whether limits were specified;

-Currently, the shape of parameters is implicitly restricted to a scalar.
-As a consequence, a parameter cannot simply be treated like data as it is possible in ROOFIT.
-A function Parameter which depends on the data itself will most likely be available in the future.
+664 Currently, the shape of parameters is implicitly restricted to a scalar.12 As a conse-665 quence, a parameter cannot simply be treated like data as it is possible in ROOFIT.
+A 666 function Parameter which depends on the data itself will most likely be available in the 667 future.

 The name of a parameter, as any other name for a single object in zfit, has purely descriptive character.
-There is purposely no direct way provided to access parameters by name: instead of using names the actual parameter object is passed around.
-This has the advantage of avoiding double bookkeeping the parameters, since then a reference on an object as well as on a string would be needed.
-The name is mandatory for parameters, as opposed to other objects in zfit, since matching the value of a parameter to the right name is a critical task during and after a minimization, when reading off the right value.
+There is purposely13 no direct way provided to access parameters by name: instead of using names the actual parameter object is passed around.
+This has 670 the advantage of avoiding double bookkeeping the parameters, since then a reference on 671 an object as well as on a string would be needed.
+The name is mandatory for parameters, 672 as opposed to other objects in zfit, since matching the value of a parameter to the right 673 name is a critical task during and after a minimization, when reading off the right value.
+674 Composed parameters are dependent parameters.
+In general they can be any Tensor, 675 that is a result of any kind of operation.
+They can depend on zero, one or more 676 independent parameters, as composed parameters are arbitrary functions; therefore, 677 operations such as shifting and scaling are included as a trivial subset.
+For more details on 678 the actual implementation and the dependency management see Appendix C.5.
+Composed 679 parameters can neither be floating nor have limits currently, since the independent 680 parameters a composed parameter may depends on can have arbitrary relations and have 681 to be restricted themselves.
+In order to restrict a parameter, arbitrary constraints can be 682 given to the loss instead.
+683

-&lt;sup>12This comes from the fact that the PDF will have different sized data as input which is not controlled by the user, such as when doing numerical integration.
+12This comes from the fact that the PDF will have different sized data as input which is not controlled by the user, such as when doing numerical integration.
 Any parameter therefore has to be able to broadcast seamlessly.

-$^{13}\mathrm{Contrary}$ to the ROOT framework.
+13Contrary to the ROOT framework.
 If the need ever arises, adding this as an additional feature is relatively simple.